kyReid/Write-Ups/OverTheWire_Bandit.md

 The password is 8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL
 ```

-Flag:8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL
+**Flag:8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL**

-## Level 13 -> 14
+---

-**Level Goal**
+## Level 13 to 14

-The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.
-For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level.
-Note: localhost is a hostname that refers to the machine you are working on
+The password for the next level is stored in */etc/bandit_pass/bandit14* and can only be read by user bandit14.
+For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level. **Note: localhost is a hostname that refers to the machine you are working on**

 **Commands you may need to solve this level**
 ssh, telnet, nc, openssl, s_client, nmap